sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 1. Primary Tag - A SWID or CoSWID tag that identifies and describes an installed software component on an endpoint.
 A primary tag is intended to be installed on an endpoint along with the corresponding software component.
 2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
 A patch tag is intended to be installed on an endpoint along with the corresponding software component patch.
 3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
 4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
-This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.
+This allows tools and users to record their own metadata about a software component without modifying CoSWID primary or patch tags created by a software provider.

 The type of a tag is determined by specific data elements, which are discussed in {{semantics-tag-type}}, which also provides normative language for CoSWID semantics that implement this lifecycle.
 The following information helps to explain how these semantics apply to use of a CoSWID tag.